 This is almost right.
 But in our case, what happens is not that the government spends the currency into existence, but the money is created when we borrow it from private banks when we take out loans and mortgages.

 As I stated earlier, this is what the Bank of England tells us happens.

 We borrow the money into existence, rather than the govt spending it into existence.

 So when Mosler asks, "Where else could it possibly come from?" the answer is "Private Banks."
 Money is created when your bog standard high street banks make loans, specifically in this day and age, mortgages, and destroyed as those loans are paid off; Which is why house prices have increased so ludicrously over the last fifty years, as banks have made more and more debt available when creating money out of nothing.

 It appears that governents are not quite so stupid (or corrupt) as to destroy perfectly good cash, and then build up a national debt by borrowing it, as Mosler asserts.
 On the other hand, it appears they are so stupid (or corrupt) as to allow private banks to create (and profit from) creating the vast majority of money in our economies, rather than doing that themselves, on our behalf.

-The following graph (provide by Positive Money) shows the amount of money in existence since 1960.
+The following graph (provided by Positive Money) shows the amount of money in existence since 1960.
 There is a clear correlation between the amount of money available, and the ludicrous increase in house prices, and hence mortgage debt.
 We can even see how the graph launches in the 80's, with the introduction of council house sales, and drops following the banking crisis in 2008 when banks stopped lending.

 Basically, While Mosler has some interesting things to say, and his economic model would probably be a better way of doing things, it is clearly not what is currently happening.